Documentation Index

 For Python projects, the CLI automatically detects and uses virtual environments in .venv/ or venv/ directories.

-When using --remote, the CLI establishes a WebSocket connection to the AgentMark platform gateway.
-This enables running prompts and experiments directly from the platform dashboard.
+When using --remote, the CLI establishes a WebSocket connection to the AgentMark Cloud gateway.
+This enables running prompts and experiments directly from the Dashboard.
 The CLI handles authentication and app linking automatically:

 - If not logged in, opens a browser for OAuth login.